-Minor Arterials provide service for trips of moderate length, serve smaller geographic areas than their Principal Arterial counterparts and offer connectivity to the higher arterial/expressway system.
+Minor arterials provide service for trips of moderate length, serve smaller geographic areas than their principal arterial counterparts and offer connectivity to the higher arterial/expressway system.

-- In an urban context, they interconnect and augment the Principal Arterial and Expressway system, provide intra-community continuity and should not penetrate neighborhoods. - In rural settings, they provide inter-regional or inter-county service.
+- In an urban context, they interconnect and augment the principal arterial and expressway system, provide intra-community continuity and should not penetrate residential neighborhoods. - In rural settings, they provide inter-regional or inter-county service.

-Minor Arterials should be spaced at larger intervals, commensurate with the adjoining population density and so that all developed areas are connected to a higher level Arterial.
-The spacing of Minor Arterial streets typically varies from 1/8- to 1/2-mile in central business districts and 2 to 3 miles in the suburban fringe areas.
+Minor arterials should be spaced at smaller intervals than principal arterials, commensurate with the adjoining population density and so that all developed areas are connected to a higher level arterial.
+The spacing of minor arterial streets typically varies from $^{1}/{8}$ to $^{1}/{2}$ mile in central business districts and 2 to 3 miles in the suburban areas.
 Normally, the spacing should not exceed 1 mile in heavily developed areas.
+Characteristics of urban and rural minor arterials are provided in the table below.